Flour - the end product

 In the UK and around the world flour is a versatile and valuable ingredient.
 It is used in a wide-range of products – from bread, cakes and biscuits to sausages, sauces and even confectionary.
 It is estimated that around one third of all grocery items in the UK contain flour – all of which would have been milled by one of our members.

-The chart below, with data from McCance and Widdowson shows the enormous contribution flour makes to our vitamin and mineral intake
+The chart below, with data from McCance and Widdowson (the UK nutrition reference book) shows the enormous contribution flour makes to our vitamin and mineral intake

 Flour can be classified by its colour eg wholemeal, brown, white flour.
 Additionally flour is also categorised by its desired end use – some flour is better for baking bread while other flour better for cakes.